Chris Cornell: Personal life

 In 1985, Cornell started dating Susan Silver, the manager of Alice in Chains, Soundgarden, and Screaming Trees, and they married in 1990.
 They had a daughter, born on June 28, 2000.
 Cornell and Silver divorced in 2004.

 In 2004, he married Vicky Karayiannis, a Paris-based American publicist of Greek heritage.
 The couple had a daughter together, Toni, in September 2004, and a son, born in December 2005.
 In 2012, the Cornells created the Chris and Vicky Cornell Foundation which works to aid the homeless, the poor, and abused or neglected children.
 In 2013, a portion of proceeds from ticket sales went to benefit the cause.

-In a 2008 television interview, Cornell said about religion, "I don't follow any particular one. ...
-Ultimately I think I'm sort of a freethinker and kind of open. ...
-So many bad things–as well as good things–have happened based on people just sort of blindly following religion that I kind of feel like I want to stay away from any type of specific denomination or any religion period."
-He became a Greek Orthodox Christian during his relationship with Karayiannis.
+Cornell converted to Greek Orthodox Christianity in order to marry Karayiannis in 2004.
+However, in a 2008 interview with Omni Television's show The Standard, Cornell said about religion, "I don't follow any particular one.
+Ultimately I think I'm sort of a freethinker and kind of open.
+So many bad things, as well as good things, have happened based on people just sort of blindly following religion that I kind of feel like I want to stay away from any type of specific denomination or any religion, period."